 A compiler for ARM CPUs is a bit a mixed bag.
-Partially, because ARMs cover a very wide range of environments, from 8-pin primitive MCUs running 'bare metal' applications to full fledged PCs with operating systems.
+Partially, because ARMs cover a very wide range of environments, from 8-pin primitive MCUs running 'What is 'Bare Metal'?' applications to full fledged PCs with operating systems.

 Another point of confusion is the multitude of toolchains and IDEs available.
 For example, there are at least four compiler flavours based on gcc, all doing the basically same thing, but in subtly different ways (like requiring different flags).